History of beer: Early beers

 These beers were often thick, more of a gruel than a drink, and drinking straws were used by the Sumerians to avoid the bitter solids left over from fermentation.
 Though beer was drunk in Ancient Rome, it was replaced in popularity by wine.
 Tacitus wrote disparagingly of the beer brewed by the Germanic peoples of his day.
-Thracians were also known to consume beer made from rye, even since the 5th century BC, as the ancient Greek logographer Hellanicus of Lesbos says.
+Thracians were also known to consume beer made from rye, even since the 5th century BCE, as the ancient Greek logographer Hellanicus of Lesbos says.
 Their name for beer was brutos, or brytos.
 The Romans called their brew cerevisia, from the Celtic word for it.
 Beer was apparently enjoyed by some Roman legionaries.
 For instance, among the Vindolanda tablets (from Vindolanda in Roman Britain, dated c.
-97–103 AD), the cavalry decurion Masculus wrote a letter to prefect Flavius Cerialis inquiring about the exact instructions for his men for the following day.
+97–103 CE), the cavalry decurion Masculus wrote a letter to prefect Flavius Cerialis inquiring about the exact instructions for his men for the following day.
 This included a polite request for beer to be sent to the garrison (which had entirely consumed its previous stock of beer).

 Ancient Nubians had used beer as an antibiotic medicine.

 In ancient Mesopotamia, clay tablets indicate that the majority of brewers were probably women, and that brewing was a fairly well respected occupation during the time, being the only profession in Mesopotamia which derived social sanction and divine protection from female deities/goddesses, specifically: Ninkasi, who covered the production of beer, Siris, who was used in a metonymic way to refer to beer, and Siduri, who covered the enjoyment of beer.
 Mesopotamian brewing appears to have incorporated the usage of a twice-baked barley bread called bappir, which was exclusively used for brewing beer.
 It was discovered early that reusing the same container for fermenting the mash would produce more reliable results; brewers on the move carried their tubs with them.

-The Ebla tablets, discovered in 1974 in Ebla, Syria, show that beer was produced in the city in 2500 BC.
+The Ebla tablets, discovered in 1974 in Ebla, Syria, show that beer was produced in the city in 2500 BCE.
 Early traces of beer and the brewing process have been found in ancient Babylonia as well.
 At the time, brewers were women as well, but also priestesses.
 Some types of beers were used especially in religious ceremonies.
-In 2100 BC, the Babylonian king Hammurabi included regulations governing tavern keepers in his law code for the kingdom.
+In 2100 BCE, the Babylonian king Hammurabi included regulations governing tavern keepers in his law code for the kingdom.